Susie Revels Cayton: Children

-Susie Revels Cayton had five children with Horace Cayton Sr. They had two sons, activists Horace Cayton Jr. and Revels Cayton.
-Their oldest daughter, Ruth.
-Second daughter, Madge, who was one of the first African American women to graduate from the University of Washington and a social worker.
-And a third daughter, Lillie.
+Susie Revels Cayton had five children with Horace Cayton Sr: activists Horace Cayton Jr. and Revels Cayton, Ruth, Madge, and Lillie.
+Madge, was one of the first African American women to graduate from the University of Washington and a social worker.
 They also adopted their granddaughter, Susan, after Ruth died in 1919, and raised her as their youngest child.

 Legacy

 The Caytons' Seattle home was designated a city landmark in 2021.

 In 1992 the Cayton Scholarship was established to honor both Susie and Horace Cayton.
 This scholarship is available to minority students in Washington state pursuing a public relations career.

 In 1902 Revels Cayton and her husband had a house built in Seattle's prosperous Capitol Hill neighborhood.
 They lived there from 1903 to 1909.
 In 2021 Seattle's Landmarks Preservation Board designated the house as a historic landmark.